davidAlvaBro/webpage_for_comsum/webpage_for_comsum/content/nlp-network.md

 # **Word Clouds**
 <img src="/images/nlp_wordcloud_7.png" width="500" />
 <img src="/images/nlp_wordcloud_10.png" width="500" />
-Most of the wordclouds for the communities capture names, either of authors or characters, but nothing else of substance.
+Most of the wordclouds for the communities captures names, either of authors or characters, but do not have much substance besides this.
-This can be seen in community 10 shown above.
+This is examplified with community 10 shown above.
-However, community 7 does seem to significantly capture cookbook phrases like cooking and recipes, further supporting the idea that if we had a cookbook, it would very likely be in community 7.
+Community 7 does, however, seem to encapture cooking books which again shows that this genre have been completly captured by community 7.